Censorship of Publications Board (Ireland)

-The Censorship of Publications Board is an independent board established by the Censorship of Publications Act, 1929 to examine books and periodicals that are for sale in the Republic of Ireland.
+The Censorship of Publications Board is a formally independent but government-appointed board established by the Censorship of Publications Act 1929 to examine books and periodicals that are for sale in Ireland.
 It is governed by the Censorship of Publications Acts of 1929, 1946 and 1967.
 The Board has the authority to prohibit any book or periodical that they find to be obscene.
-This makes it illegal to buy, sell or distribute that publication in the Republic of Ireland.
+This makes it illegal to buy, sell or distribute that publication in Ireland.
 The Board prohibited a large number of publications in the past, including books by respected authors.
-However, since the 1990s it does not prohibit publications very often.
+However, since the 1990s it has not prohibited publications very often.

 Establishment

-On 2 October 1925, the Minister for Justice, Kevin O'Higgins stated in Dáil Éireann that the existing censorship laws were sufficient to deal with the sale and distribution of obscene literature and that it was not the State's duty to decide what was proper for the Irish public to read.
-The public disagreed with this, however, and public pressure caused O'Higgins to appoint a Committee on Evil Literature to discover whether it was necessary to extend the government's existing censorship powers so that public morality could be safeguarded.
+On 2 October 1925 the Minister for Justice, Kevin O'Higgins stated in Dáil Éireann that the existing censorship laws were sufficient to deal with the sale and distribution of obscene literature, and that it was not the State's duty to decide what was proper for the Irish public to read.
+However, public pressure caused O'Higgins to appoint a Committee on Evil Literature to determine whether it was necessary to extend the government's existing censorship powers so that public morality could be safeguarded.